 Founded in 2017, SuperRare prides itself on its small number of curated artists.
 To be eligible to mint and sell NFTs on SuperRare, you need to submit a portfolio for consideration.
 SuperRare’s curated content ensures they only have quality artwork for sale.
 While not every artist is allowed to sell, anyone can buy and trade NFTs on the platform.

 Commissions on SuperRare are 15% on the sale of any art.
-The artist can receive a 10% royalty on any subsequent sales, making it an excellent option for residual income for the artists on SuperRare.
+The artist can receive a 10% royalty on any secondary sales, making it an excellent option for residual income for the artists on SuperRare.

 The social network aspects of the site help generate interest in the artwork on Rarible.
 It can also help you assess the value of any NFT on the network.